-- 1. Using information determined through course evaluations and completion of the Checklist for Reviewing the Program Form, the Author prepares the Non-substantive Curriculum Revision Memorandum.
-The Author prepares any necessary attachments and a CD containing the Non-substantive Curriculum Revision Memorandum.
-The Author signs and dates the Non-substantive Curriculum Revision Memorandum. - 2.
-The Author submits the Non-substantive Curriculum Revision Memorandum and any required attachments to the Department for review and approval.
+- 1. Using information determined through course evaluations and completion of the Checklist for Reviewing the Program Form, the Author prepares the Non-substantive Curriculum Revision using the Program Approval Form.
+The Author prepares any necessary attachments containing the Non-substantive Curriculum Revision.
+The Author signs and dates the Program Approval Form. - 2.
+The Author submits the Non-substantive Curriculum Revision and any required attachments to the Department for review and approval.
 The Department reviews the request for purpose, content, scope, sequence and detail.
-When approved, the Department Chair signs the Non-substantive Curriculum Revision Memorandum and forwards the following to the Registrar: - the Non-substantive Curriculum Revision Memorandum, - attachment(s), and - a digital copy containing the Non-substantive Curriculum Revision Memorandum. - 3.
-The Registrar reviews the Non-substantive Curriculum Revision Memorandum and attachments for course number, title, catalog description, credit, contact hours, cost to student, and relationship to other instructional programs.
-When approved, the Registrar signs the Non-substantive Curriculum Revision Memorandum and forwards the form to the Dean.
+When approved, the Department Chair signs the Program Approval Form and forwards the following to the Registrar: - the Program Approval Form, - attachment(s), and - a digital copy containing the Program Approval Form. - 3.
+The Registrar reviews the Non-substantive Curriculum Revision and attachments for course number, title, catalog description, credit, contact hours, cost to student, and relationship to other instructional programs.
+When approved, the Registrar signs the Program Approval Form and forwards the form to the Dean.
 If not approved, the Registrar returns the form to the Department for revisions. - 4.
-The Dean reviews the Non-substantive Curriculum Revision Memorandum and attachment for purpose, feasibility, budgetary impact, design and evaluation.
-When approved, the Dean signs the Non-substantive Curriculum Development Memorandum and forwards the form containing the Non-substantive Curriculum Revision Memorandum to the VPAA.
-If the Dean does not approve of the revision, the Dean returns the form to the Department.

-- 5. The VPAA reviews the Non-substantive Curriculum Revision Memorandum from the perspective of institutional scope and sequence.
-When approved, the VPAA signs the Non-substantive Curriculum Revision Memorandum.
+The Dean reviews the Non-substantive Curriculum Revision and attachment for purpose, feasibility, budgetary impact, design and evaluation.
+When approved, the Dean signs the Program Approval Form and forwards the form containing the Program Approval Form to the VPAA.
+If the Dean does not approve of the revision, the Dean returns the form to the Department. - 5.
+The VPAA reviews the Non-substantive Curriculum Revision from the perspective of institutional scope and sequence.
+When approved, the VPAA signs the Program Approval Form.
 If not approved, the VPAA returns the form to the Dean.
-The Dean communicates with the Department for recommended modifications. - 6.
-Archiving and dissemination occur through the VPAA's office.
-Upon VPAA approval of the Non-substantive Curriculum Revision Memorandum, a copy of the signed form is sent to the Dean, Associate Deans, Department, Registrar, and Learning Resources Center.
-The electronic copy and the printed original Non-substantive Curriculum Revision Memorandum and attachments are archived in the VPAA's Office.
+The Dean communicates with the Department for recommended modifications.

+6. Archiving and dissemination occur through the VPAA's office.
+Upon VPAA approval of the Non-substantive Curriculum Revision, a copy of the signed Program Approval Form is sent to the Dean, Associate Deans, Department, Registrar, and Learning Resources Center.
+The electronic copy and the printed original Program Approval Form and attachments are archived in the VPAA's Office.